roodolv/markdown-toggle.nvim/README.md

 A simple and useful set of toggle commands for Markdown.
 Similar to [Obsidian](https://obsidian.md)

 ### Features
-- Handles quotes, headings, lists (unordered and ordered), and checkboxes
+- Handles quotes, headings, bullet lists, ordered lists, checkboxes, and ordered checkboxes
 ![markdown_common](https://github.com/roodolv/markdown-toggle.nvim/assets/113752412/a6843366-ba67-4828-a6c3-780a2e0fba5c)

-- Cycle through different levels of headings, types of lists, and states of checkboxes
+- Cycles through different levels of headings, types of lists, and states of checkboxes
 ![cyclic_toggling01](https://github.com/roodolv/markdown-toggle.nvim/assets/113752412/f52d5719-5a9a-4770-b149-808f673a1a3f)
 ![cyclic_toggling02](https://github.com/roodolv/markdown-toggle.nvim/assets/113752412/585fa715-2df8-40df-8f69-bca478340c30)

-- Automatically continue quotes, lists, and checkboxes when starting a new line
+- Automatically continues quotes, lists, and checkboxes when starting a new line
-- Use Vim's dot (`.`) command to repeat toggle actions (only in Normal mode)
+- You can use Vim's dot (`.`) command to repeat toggle actions (only in Normal mode)
-- Change plugin settings **on-the-fly**
+- You can change plugin settings **on-the-fly**
   - Unmarked Only: Toggle only unmarked lines first
   - Blankline & Heading Skip: Skip blank lines and headings in Visual mode (except for `quote()`)
   - Autolist Same-state: Maintain checkbox state when continuing lists